 Can You Cane with Cernit?

 Well, technically, you can cane with any polymer clay. 😉 But does Cernit give a good result when you cane with it?
 I found that it was pretty easy to cane with Cernit.
 The clay isn’t too sticky, so I was able to rearrange sections as I built my cane.
 I followed a tutorial I found online (And I won’t link to it here because it was impossible to follow and the photos were incorrect.
 I swore a lot when trying to follow the instructions.)
 But even with all the messing around and false starts, I was able to get a tolerable kaleidoscope cane.
 The softness of the clay was working against me in trying to get precise angles to line up.
-Also, since Cernit can be pretty soft, so make sure that you give it a good, long rest before you slice it.
+Also, since Cernit can be pretty soft, make sure that you give it a good, long rest before you slice it.

 There’s another reason why caning with Cernit can be a bit blurry, and that is the translucent colors.
 Because translucent clay allows color from adjacent sections to show through, you can sometimes get a blurred visual effect, making it look like there’s not a clear distinction between the colors.
 For the sharpest visual effect, design your cane to have strong contrasts and use the 100% opaque colors.

-Because of the softness and the color blurring, I think Cernit will be best for more organic canes where there the cane slices will be manipulated, such as when you make flowers with them, or in the style of Teresa Salgado‘s “scayning” technique.
+Because of the softness and the color blurring, I think Cernit will be best for more organic canes where the cane slices will be manipulated, such as when you make flowers with them, or in the style of Teresa Salgado‘s “scayning” technique.
 Cernit isn’t going to work as well as Fimo or Kato for extremely precise or intricate cane designs where exact placement is required.

 Mica Shift with Cernit Colors

 The Cernit Glamour Violet (now discontinued) made an equally gorgeous mica shift.
 However, its effect was just slightly less impressive than the Bronze, but not enough that you can see it in the photos.
 Again, note that sanding and buffing Cernit can give a tremendous high-gloss shine.
 Nope, no varnish was used here.
 And yes, these are completely flat and smooth as silk.